CentroDL/godot/projects/project_two/group_project_code_reviews.md

 - UX or usability problems: unclear navigation or problematic presentation of data or features
 - [accessibility problems](/accessibility_guidelines.md)
+- style or visual design problems, especially in mobile or small sizes
 - broken features or errors!
 - incorrectly used or broken security (authorization or authentication)
-- (CSS) style problems, especially in mobile or small sizes
 - unclear directions or text (or inappropriate text) on the site or in the README